Marriage in the Church of Jesus Christ of Latter-day Saints: Celestial marriage as a requirement for exaltation

 The LDS Church teaches that a celestial marriage is required for exaltation.
-This teaching is based on Mormon scripture, in which Joseph Smith taught, “In the celestial glory there are three heavens or degrees; and in order to obtain the highest, a man must enter into this order of the priesthood [meaning the new and everlasting covenant of marriage]; and if he does not, he cannot obtain it.
-He may enter into the other, but that is the end of his kingdom; he cannot have an increase”.
+This teaching is based on Mormon scripture, in which Joseph Smith taught, "In the celestial glory there are three heavens or degrees; and to obtain the highest, a man must enter into this order of the priesthood [meaning the new and everlasting covenant of marriage]; and if he does not, he cannot obtain it.
+He may enter into the other, but that is the end of his kingdom; he cannot have an increase".
 Exaltation is also known as "eternal life" and is defined as "the kind of life God lives".
 Those who are exalted will "live eternally in the presence of Heavenly Father and Jesus Christ[;] will become gods[;] will be united eternally with their righteous family members and will be able to have eternal increase [spirit children][; and] will have everything that our Heavenly Father and Jesus Christ have—all power, glory, dominion, and knowledge".
 Members of the LDS Church are encouraged to prepare to be celestially married in a temple.

 It is believed, therefore, that all humans are spirit children of "heavenly parents" who as mortals were celestially married and went on to become exalted.
 This married couple is known to Latter-day Saints as God the Father and Heavenly Mother.
 Because of the beliefs that (1) celestial marriage is required for exaltation, and (2) that Jesus is exalted, some leaders of the LDS Church have hypothesized that Jesus must have been married, possibly to Mary Magdalene, Mary, sister of Lazarus, and/or Martha.

 Because it is a requirement for exaltation, celestial marriages are performed vicariously in church temples for deceased couples who were legally married.